chains-lab/cities-svc/docs/web/docs/GovAttributes.md

 ### NewGovAttributes

-`func NewGovAttributes(cityId string, role string, label string, createdAt time.Time, updatedAt time.Time, ) *GovAttributes`
+`func NewGovAttributes(cityId uuid.UUID, role string, createdAt time.Time, updatedAt time.Time, ) *GovAttributes`

 NewGovAttributes instantiates a new GovAttributes object This constructor will assign default values to properties that have it defined,